SWOT Analysis for MSME's: Tips to Boost Growth and Strategy

 Identifying Opportunities for Small Businesses:

-Opportunities refer to external factors that can propel your business to the next level.
-These opportunities may arise due to market changes, new technologies, or evolving consumer preferences.
-By recognizing these opportunities, small businesses can act quickly to seize them and gain a competitive advantage.
+These opportunities are external factors that can help your business to move to the next level.
+These opportunities may arise on account of change on the markets, or new technologies, or changing consumer preferences.
+If small businesses know all these opportunities, they can react quickly to seize them, outperforming their rivals.

 Types of opportunities might include: